1 / 6

 95. You might run into Peter Jackson (New Zealand film director) at the local supermarket.

 96. Make your way through the café coffee list and see why we're all obsessed with coffee.

 97. Be dazzled by all the muscly and fit 'outdoor instructor' folk there are around the place.

 98. Rub shoulders with hardcore mountaineers when you sleep over at a mountain hut in the wilderness.

 99. Possum socks.
 It goes without saying, really.

 100. Learn the meaning of 'Kia Ora' and use it to greet the people you meet on your travels around New Zealand.

 101. Because it's where we live!
-Come and visit us and do an ACTIVE NEW ZEALAND trip.
+Come and visit us and do an Active Adventures New Zealand trip.
 They rock.
 Really, they do.

 Our signature adventure trip, the 'Rimu' is the ultimate South Island adventure.
 We'll hike, bike, and sea kayak in the most beautiful places in New Zealand.
 When you travel with us you can be assured that you're with the real local experts.